 We'll explain.

-I'm gonna ask for show of hands, but I know everybody's saying we've been there, haven't done anything.
+I'm going to ask for a show of hands, but I know everybody's saying we've been there, haven't done anything, which I find extremely irritating.

-And I'm gonna tell you what.
+And I'm going to tell you why.

-Uh Congress goes on for two years.
+A Congress goes on for two years.

-Now, our new president, of course, not been in this line of work before.
+Now, our new president had, of course, not been in this line of work before.

-And I think uh excessive expectations about how quickly things happen in the Democratic process.
+And I think had excessive expectations about how quickly things happen in the Democratic process.

-And of course, our political adversaries would love to say that anytime.
+And of course, our political adversaries would be love to say that anytime.

-So what I'm asking of you is to judge.
+So what I'm asking of you is to judge this Congress when it finishes.

 How much have we done to make America competitive again and to grow again?

-Making America great again, which is what uh the president talks about so much.
+And that's part of America, making America great again, which is what the president talks about so much.

-I just want him to get repeal and replace done.
+Relationship with Senator McConnell, I just want him to get repeal and replace done.

-I've been hearing repeal and replace now for seven years, but I've only been doing this for two years, and I've really only been doing this for six months, but I've been running, so now it's almost two years.
+I've been hearing repeal and replace now for seven years, but I've only been doing this for two years.

-And then I get there and I said, Where's the bill?
+And then I get there and I said, where's the bill?

 I want to sign it first day.